 Kristen has held several positions with and volunteered for many not-for-profit organizations.
 She also has worked in a number of positions in the Accounting field, to include: bookkeeping, public audit, and internal audit.
 She has also helped to organize events of up to 500 people and is constantly looking to make positive impacts wherever she goes.

 She is excited to work for Alaska Airmen Association, and to help promote and contribute to their success.

 Oscar Sigl - Outreach Coordinator

-Oscar first started flying in the Pacific Northwest.
-Not having any pilots within his family, Oscar started networking in the aviation community at a very young age.
+Oscar first started flying in the Pacific Northwest at age 14.
+Not having any pilots within his family, Oscar learned the importance of networking in the aviation community at a very young age.

 Laurie Hege - Fairbanks Office Manager

 I was born and raised in Missoula, Montana and moved to Western Alaska when I was 19 years old.
 While raising 2 children and working in Bethel I completed my Associates of Arts degree from UAF, Kuskokwim campus.
 I first became involved in Aviation in Aniak, Alaska working as a general manager for Inland Aviation.
 I loved flying and jumped on every opportunity to go out exploring with pilot friends and fellow employees to locations up and down the Yukon and Kuskokwim rivers as well as to off-strip locations in remote areas of the YK Delta.